HL7/fhir-cow-ig/input/pagecontent/order-initiation.md

 The availability of catalogs and interactions with catalog services are a common dependency but are out of scope of this guidance.
 They are mentioned here to acknowledge that:

 The interaction with catalogs may exist before or during the creation and update of orders.
 Catalog information can be downloaded and synchronized in advance, or may be queried for example before ordering, changing or   validating orders, or for checking or fulfilling orders.
-This interaction is orthogonal to the scope of this ImplementationGuide.
+This interaction is orthogonal to the scope of this Implementation Guide.
 For more details about order catalogs, users are invited to consult the [Order Catalog Implementation Guide](https://hl7.org/fhir/uv/order-catalog).

 * HL7 is producing guidance on order catalogs, namely the [Order Catalog Implementation Guide](https://hl7.org/fhir/uv/order-catalog).